RusFortunat/alternative-ML-lib-C2plus/README.md

 Here we will try creating our own C++ library for our Machine Learning research.
 Specifically, we will introduce a new type of data structure that we will be calling Tensors as in PyTorch, and write a few methods for it.

 The skeleton of the library is in "Tensor.h" and "Tensor.cpp" files.
-At the moment, the simpliest possbile variant is written, which allows for only a single hidden layer and ReLU activations.

 Open problems:

-1. Something is wrong with backprop method.
-The network cannot approach the negative target values.
-UPD: ReLU does indeed has a problem with negative target values.
-I think the backprop works fine, but I need to reimplement the linear regression test.
+1. At the moment the structure of the network defined in Tensor class is very rigid: it allows only for a single hidden layer and only ReLU activation.
+It would be very important to improve that at some point and allow initializing more complex networks with various activations.

+2. We need to implement Stochastic Gradient descent.
+At the moment the network takes the whole input data and does the gradient descent for the whole data batch.
+We need to change that.

+3. I have tried supplying the input vector to a network and adjusting the network parameters for the output to fit target values, and the program seems to work great when the target values are positive.
+However, if the target set has negative elements, the network will be facing "dying ReLU" problem, when certain neurons turn to 0 and get stuch there because of ReLU activation function.
+Not sure at the moment if this is something we should concern ourselves with or not.